rust-lang/governance/teams/libs/charter.md

 **There should be some overlap between the libs team and the [API subteam], with around half of the libs team members being on the [API subteam]**

 ## Where does this team work?

-TODO

-This team has a regular weekly meeting on TODO.
-To determine the time of the meeting, you can  TODO.
-The general structure of meetings is described in TODO .
-Meeting minutes are recorded in TODO (or not recorded).
+This team has a regular weekly meeting on Jitsi which are organized on [our Zulip meetings stream](https://rust-lang.zulipchat.com/#narrow/stream/259402-t-libs.2Fmeetings).
+To determine the time of the meeting, you can check the [libs team calendar](https://calendar.google.com/calendar/embed?src=9kuu8evq4eh6uacm262k0phri8%40group.calendar.google.com).
+Meeting minutes are recorded in the [Libs team HackMD](https://hackmd.io/team/rust-libs).
+The general structure of meetings is defined by our [agenda generator](https://github.com/rust-lang/libs-team/tree/main/tools/agenda-generator).

  [MCP]: https://rust-lang.github.io/rfcs/2904-compiler-major-change-process.html
  [stability policy]: https://rust-lang.github.io/rfcs/1105-api-evolution.html